How much will it cost to preserve my content?

-The first group of actions could be called conservation — and indeed was called conservation in the Presto series of projects.
-The only problem is that in other archive and museum fields fields conservation can be used for interventions: taking a book up to ‘the conservation workshop’ to give it a new binding, or taking an oil painting to have the canvas rehung and reframed.
+The first group of actions could be called conservation — and indeed such actions were called conservation in the Presto series of projects.
+The only problem is that in other archive and museum fields conservation can be used for interventions: taking a book up to ‘the conservation workshop’ to give it a new binding, or taking an oil painting to have the canvas rehung and reframed.
 So this answer will stick with maintenance.

 Digitisation is a major example of a preservation action, and costs for digitisation are the subject of a seperate Answer in this series. [see the FAQ on digitisation costs]

 Maintenance would cover areas familiar to every librarian or archivist: the building, the shelves, environmental controls, cleaning and general upkeep, and associated staff costs.
 How much does all that cost?
 As a book on a shelf has a lot in common (so far as maintenance costs are concerned) with a tape or film on a shelf, we can turn to data from the general library world.
 In the UK there was a study of shelf costs compared to digital storage: LIFE-SHARE.
 For shelf costs they in turn relied on a paper published in 2010 in the USA: On the Cost of Keeping a Book (2).

 We now come back to net present value, because that is how Courant and Nielsen were able to deal with long-term costs such as replacing a library building after 40 years.
 Their result gave an annual cost per book of between US $1 and $4, depending upon whether it was the more expensive open-access shelves, or the high-density ‘stacks’ that can’t be browsed and are harder to access, but make cheaper storage.